TrellixVulnTeam/swahilipython_SCMU/Doc/library/secrets.rst

 .. class:: SystemRandom

-   A class for generating random numbers using the highest-quality sources provided by the operating system.
+   A kundi for generating random numbers using the highest-quality sources provided by the operating system.
 See :class:`random.SystemRandom` for additional details.

 .. function:: choice(sequence)

-   Return a randomly-chosen element from a non-empty sequence.
+   Return a randomly-chosen element kutoka a non-empty sequence.

 .. function:: randbelow(n)